Generate Document Preview in .NET

 Import Namespaces

 To start using GroupDocs.Watermark in your project, you’ll need to import the necessary namespaces.
-This can be done by adding the following using directives to your code:
+Think of these as telling your code where to find the tools it needs.
+Add these using directives at the top of your C# file:

 using System;